-Sichel’s own bid to take the Prix de Rome in 1863 rested on his entry ‘Joseph Explains the Dreams of the Pharoah’ and its considerable success helped establish his reputation as a gifted young painters of romantic portraits and genre scenes.
-The painting is an early example of what would become a recurring theme of his work, the exotic allure of North Africa and the East.
+In 1862, Nathaniel Sichel, a young artist from the Munich Academy entered the École des Beaux Arts, and the considerable success that accompanied his own Prix de Rome entry ‘Joseph Explains the Dreams of the Pharoah’ helped establish his reputation as a gifted painter of romantic portraits and subject pictures.
+The picture is an early example of what would become a recurring theme of his work; the exotic allure of North Africa and the East, otherwise known as ‘Orientalism’.

-Nathaniel Sichel first exhibited at the Paris Salon in 1865 and quickly gained a reputation as a masterful painter of the female figure.
+Nathaniel Sichel first exhibited at the Salon in 1865 and quickly gained a reputation as a masterful painter of Oriental beauty.
 Importantly, he was also equally adept at conveying femininity and attitude.
 Even his slave girls, factotums and odalisques had nobility and presence.
 Unlike so many male painters of the female form who would soon follow, “Sichel’s Beauties” (as they became known) were outlined with genuine affection and admiration, each underlined by strong draughtsmanship.
-His skill also extended to architecture, décor, carpets, and costumes which were all given important supporting roles in his exotic portraiture.
+His skill also extended to architecture, décor, and costumes which were all given important supporting roles in his exotic portraiture.

 Nathaniel Sichel in his studio, circa 1880